Fortinetics Book a call →

 For each control, prepare an artifact that satisfies all three.
 The strongest forms we’ve seen close controls on first presentation:

 Configuration exports with timestamp.
 A JSON or CSV export from the enforcing system (your identity provider, endpoint manager, firewall, DLP tool), timestamped in the last thirty days, showing the setting in effect.
-Not a screenshot of a running UI — a data export that can be re-generated.
+Not a screenshot of a running UI, but a data export that can be re-generated.

 Sample log records.
 Three to five representative log events demonstrating the control firing.
 For audit and accountability controls, this is direct evidence.
 For access control, it’s a proof that the enforcement happens in practice.